sonic-net/DASH/dash-pipeline/README.md

   - [Install docker-compose](#install-docker-compose)

 # Known Issues
-* The vnet_out test via `make run-test` needs to be run to allow `run-ixiac-test` to pass.
-Need to understand why this is so.
+* P4 code doesn't loop packets back to same port.
+* P4 code mark-to-drop not set when meta.drop is set.
 # TODOs
 ## Loose Ends
-These are work items to complete the project with existing features and functionality.
+* The vnet_out test via `make run-test` needs to be run to allow `run-ixiac-test` to pass, likely due to P4Runtime server loading the "forwarding pipeline config" automatically.
+Need a more explicit way to initialize the switch.

 ## Desired Optimizations
 * Build a Docker image automatically when its Dockerfile changes, publish and pull from permanent repo